 And let’s not forget natural gas production, and the construction and operations jobs associated with pipelines and other infrastructure, present a huge opportunity for Indigenous prosperity and first-hand involvement with project proposals and development.

-Canada can elevate LNG production and export
+Canada can increase LNG production and LNG exports

-And Canada offers the additional advantage of producing natural gas and LNG with high environmental standards for emissions, water management and more.
+Canada offers the additional advantage of producing natural gas and LNG with high environmental standards for emissions, water management and more.

 Countries around the world are looking to Canada as a reliable source of LNG.
 Germany, China and others are investing billions to develop LNG import / re-gasification facilities, creating an opening for Canada to supply natural gas for decades.